-This information will be posted on the Orientation website in mid-July.
+This information will be posted on the Orientation and myResEd website around August 1.

 The Office of Residential Education takes a variety of factors into consideration when assigning first-year students to their first residential community.
 While not all preferences can be met, preferences for substance-free lifestyle communities, preferences for same-sex or co-ed residence halls, roommate preferences, and learning-community preferences are all taken into consideration.